surma/surma.dev/content/things/compile-js.md

 let x = 4;
 x = "hello";
 ```
-... can be transpiler to C++ as ...
+... can be transpiled to C++ as ...

 ```cpp
 auto x = JSValue{4};
 x = JSValue{"hello"};
 ```

-If you wanted variable in your C program to contain one of many types, you
+If I was writing C and wanted a variable to contain one of many types, I'd
-could use a `union`, which are notoriously not type safe.
+use a `union`, which are notoriously not type safe.
 C++ has a type-safe
 counterpart to C's `union`, which is called `std::variant`:

 ```cpp